kskovpen/LLPNanoAOD/README.md

 ```
 output_base_path/dataset_type/dataset_name/LLPNanoAOD/filename.root
 ```
 The variable `files` is not used but given for your own use to store the information if wanted.
-The script in `UserParameters/update_UserParameters_files.py` is provided wich runs over all datasets and if `"files" : 0` and `"input_format": "das"` then the script will run `dasgoclinet` on the dataset and replace 0 with the number of MiniAOD files.

 Example for TTToSemiLeptonic Summer20UL18 file on DAS:
 ```